SoFi Stadium: LA Bowl

-Soccer/Association Football
+High School football

+On October 13, 2023, SoFi Stadium hosted its first high school football game between Downey rivals Warren High School and Downey High School, with the winner being invited to and honored at the 2023 LA Bowl.
+18,000 people watched Warren defeat Downey 28–21.

+On October 18, 2024, Servite faced St. John Bosco at SoFi Stadium.
+St. John Bosco defeated Servite 27–17 in front of 6,900 spectators.
+On October 25, 2024, SoFi Stadium hosted another high school game, this time between East Los Angeles rivals Garfield High School and Roosevelt High School.
+15,000 watched Garfield defeat Roosevelt 38–28.

+Soccer

 SoFi Stadium hosted a club friendly doubleheader on August 3, 2022, between two Major League Soccer clubs based in Los Angeles and two Liga MX clubs from Mexico: the Los Angeles Galaxy defeated Chivas Guadalajara 2–0; and Los Angeles FC lost in a penalty shootout against Club America.
 The event was sold out and was part of the Leagues Cup Showcase.

 International matches

-The stadium will host the 2023 CONCACAF Gold Cup Final on July 16, 2023.
-It will be the seventh final to be held in the Los Angeles area.
+The stadium hosted the 2023 CONCACAF Gold Cup final on July 16, 2023.
+It was the seventh final held in the Los Angeles area.
+Mexico won 1–0 against Panama.
+The stadium also hosted two matches during 2024 Copa América, the 2025 CONCACAF Gold Cup, and the 2025 and 2027 CONCACAF Nations League Finals.